Jen-Harris/portfolio/README.md

 ### Prototype :pencil2:
 We spend a day building our prototype using Figma which we used to carry out our user testing and as a continual reference during development.

+We based our designs on the persona and took inspiration from Instagram and musical.ly.

 ![Landing Page](https://files.gitter.im/Jen-Harris/iN6U/Splash-_-login.png) ![choose a question](https://files.gitter.im/Jen-Harris/oNbt/Question-Choice.png) ![Multichoice](https://files.gitter.im/Jen-Harris/oNbt/extract-multichoice.png)![Congratulation Page](https://files.gitter.im/Jen-Harris/ZTEy/medla.png)